axsh/wakame-vdc/vmapp/windows-image-build/README.md

 # Final packaging

-To create the seed image that is ready to be used with Wakame-vdc, do run the following command steps:
+To create a seed image that is ready to be used with Wakame-vdc, do the following command steps manually:

  ```
 $ $SDIR/build-w-answerfile-floppy.sh  /path/to/builddirs/smoketest-2008  3-tar-the-image